UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective

 \subsection{Model Selection}

-In all of our experiments, the model's weights are downloaded from huggingface.
-For all llama architectures, Llama2-7b model uses the 'meta-llama/Llama-2-7b-chat-hf' version, Llama2-13b model uses the 'meta-llama/Llama-2-13b-chat-hf' version, Llama3-8b model uses the 'meta-llama/Meta-Llama-3-8B-Instruct' version.
-For mistral architecture, 'mistralai/Mistral-7B-Instruct-v0.2' version is used.
+In all of our experiments, the model weights are obtained from Hugging Face.
+Specifically, for the Llama architectures, we utilize the following versions: Llama2-7B employs `meta-llama/Llama-2-7b-chat-hf`, Llama2-13B utilizes `meta-llama/Llama-2-13b-chat-hf`, and Llama3-8B adopts `meta-llama/Meta-Llama-3-8B-Instruct`.
+For the Qwen architecture, we use the `Qwen/Qwen2.5-7B-Instruct` version.

-\subsection{Hyperparameter setting}
+\subsection{Hyperparameter Setting}

-We conduct the experiment in a scenario with an average KV size of 384 per layer.
-The experiment is governed by six main hyperparameters, the selection of last \(l\) token's cumulative attention score, the threshold \(\epsilon\), the setting of minimum context length \(S_{min}\), the numbers of groups (called \(GN\)) and the selections of \(S_{i,1} \) and \(\Delta s_h\).
+We conduct the experiment in a scenario with an average KV cache size of 384 per layer.
+For the baselines, all hyperparameters are taken from the open-source code repository.

-In our experiment, we select the cumulative attention scores of the last 8 tokens, and threshold \(\epsilon\) is set to 1. \(S_{min}\) is set to 1536 and \(S_{max}\) is determined by the maximum context length of the model.
-We conduct the experiment under two groups, setting \(GN\) to 2.
-The groups with the higher truncated matrix entropy are assigned a higher compression rate, while the groups with the lower truncated matrix entropy are assigned a lower compression rate.
-The \(S_{i,1} \) is set to 512, and the corresponding \(\Delta s_h\) is set to 256.

-More specifically, we randomly sample several Wikitext2 datasets and calculate the matrix entropy inter-layer trend of the query matrix in the prefill stage.
-Based on the method outlined in the paper, we partition the 32 attention layers of Llama2-7B, Mistral-7B, and Llama3-8B into five distinct groups: layers 0–1, 2–14, 15–25, 26–30, and layer 31.
-The reserved capacities for these groups are configured as 4096, 3456, 2816, 2176, and 1536, respectively, in Llama2-7B and Mistral-7B.
-For Llama3-8B, the corresponding reserved sizes are set to 8096, 6456, 4816, 3176, and 1536.
-For Llama2-13B, which consists of 40 attention layers, we categorize the layers into eight groups: layer 0, layers 1–2, 3–14, 15–22, 23–30, 31–34, 35–36, and 37–39, with the reserved sizes designated as 4096, 3731, 3366, 3001, 2636, 2271, 1906, and 1536, respectively.